-4.6.5.10 Dust protection by enclosures (Ex 't') explosion-protection technique
+4.6.5.10 Dust protection by enclosures (Ex 't') explosion-protection technique a) The purpose and characteristics of the design features of apparatus and circuits protected by the techniques for dusts.

 Evidence shall show an understanding of the characteristics and application of Enclosures (Ex 't') for Dusts explosion-protection technique.
 The following aspects indicate the extent of understanding required: